Tyler-Gates/Learning-Rust/README.md

 # Rust learning!

 Hi!
 This is where I'm keeping track of what and how I'm learning Rust!
-The First section are the materials I used, with each subsequent section the chapters and the date of completion.
+The first section are my learning materials with each subsequent section the chapters and the date of completion.

 # Materials